elastic/ecs-logging-java/README.md

 ---

-**Please note** that this library is in a **beta** version and backwards-incompatible changes might be introduced in future releases.
-While we strive to comply to [semver](https://semver.org/), we can not guarantee to avoid breaking changes in minor releases.
+**Please note** that this library is in a **beta** version and backwards-incompatible changes might be introduced in future releases while the major version is zero (0.x.x).

 ---